BioShock 2

 This is not least due to the second part of the score, which is known as the Licensed Soundtrack .
 With classics such as (How Much Is) That Doggie in the Window by Patti Page, patriotic war songs (Praise the Lord and Pass the Ammunition) or songs by Frank Sinatra, this features the usual mix of songs from the 30s to 60s, as we know them from the Fallout-series, for example.

 Meanwhile, my personal highlight, alongside the aforementioned dramatic Big Sister on the Move, is the enchantingly depressing theme Pairbond.
-This has not only made it into my Top 15 saddest tracks , but is even in my Top 100 Videogame-Tracks.
+This has not only made it into my Top 15 saddest tracks , but is even in my lost of the Top 100 Video game tracks.
 So I'll quote myself briefly at this point:

 The what-could-have-been hangs heavy over Pairbond, the theme song to the underwater horror shooter BioShock 2.
 The lone violin soulfully plays a melody full of bitterness and longing, accompanied by more strings, which watch the events like a crowd of silent observers, but do not join in.
 The melody remains alone before fading away into the darkness.